Dave Formula

 Dave Formula (born David Tomlinson 11 August 1946, Whalley Range, Manchester in England), is an English keyboardist and film-soundtrack composer from Manchester, who played with the post-punk bands Magazine and Visage during the end of the 1970s and the beginning of the 1980s and in the "world music" band The Angel Brothers.

 Biography

 Early years and St. Louis Union

-Formula lived his early youth in Whalley Range, Manchester.
+Formula grew up in Whalley Range, Manchester.

-He worked under the name of David Tomlinson and achieved some success back in the mid-sixties with the R&B blues/soul band St. Louis Union, including appearances on Top of the Pops Thank Your Lucky Stars and in the film The Ghost Goes Gear (also featuring The Spencer Davis Group).
+He initially worked under his real name of David Tomlinson, achieving some success in the mid-1960s with the R&B blues/soul band St. Louis Union, including appearances on TV shows Top of the Pops and Thank Your Lucky Stars and in the film The Ghost Goes Gear (which also featured The Spencer Davis Group).
 At the time he formed the group, he was working as an apprentice television engineer with John Nichols, the band’s bass player.
-Later he was a cabaret musician and before moving to London, whilst with Magazine, he shared a flat with record producer Martin Hannett.
+Later he worked as a cabaret musician.
+Before moving to London during his stint in Magazine, he shared a flat with record producer Martin Hannett.